Blog

 Eden’s Employ-to-Plant methodology not only restores Madagascan forests and improves local people’s lives, but their partnership with two National Park systems also protects endangered species by rebuilding their natural habitat.
 Take the chameleon: There are 150 species of chameleons world-wide – of the two-thirds that are endemic to Madagascar, over fifty percent are endangered due to deforestation and pet trade.
 That is why, next to their reforestation efforts, Eden has created the Eden Nature Center, where endangered chameleons such as the Belalanda chameleon, bizarre-nosed chameleon, and Namoroka leaf chameleon are nursed back to health.

-To read more about Eden Reforestation Projects’ work and impact, head over to their website.
+To read more about Eden: People + Planet work and impact, head over to their website.

 For more information about other advantages your neon green account offers, head over here.